aws-user-group-nz/handbook/rules.md

 10.2 No Committee Meeting may be held unless more than half of the Committee Members attend;

-10.3 Either of the two Co-Presidents shall chair Committee Meetings, or if both Co-Presidents are absent, the Committee shall elect a Committee Member to chair that meeting;
+10.3 The President shall chair Committee Meetings, the Vice President shall chair Committee Meetings if the President is not available;

 10.4 Decisions of the Committee shall be by majority vote;

-10.5 The Co-Presidents or single person acting as Co-President has a single casting vote, that is, a second vote;
+10.5 The President or single person acting as President has a single casting vote, that is, a second vote;

 10.6 Only Committee Members present at a Committee Meeting may vote at that Committee Meeting.

 10.7 Subject to these Rules, the Committee may regulate its own practices;

-10.8 Either Co-President or their nominee shall adjourn the meeting if necessary.
+10.8 The President or their nominee shall adjourn the meeting if necessary.

-10.9 Adjourned Meetings: If within half an hour after the time appointed for a meeting a quorum is not present the meeting, if convened upon requisition of members, shall be dissolved; in any other case it shall stand adjourned to a day, time and place determined by the Co-Presidents of the Society, and if at such adjourned meeting a quorum is not present the meeting shall be dissolved without further adjournments.
-The Co-Presidents may with the consent of any Society Meeting adjourn the same from time to time and from place to place but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.
+10.9 Adjourned Meetings: If within half an hour after the time appointed for a meeting a quorum is not present the meeting, if convened upon requisition of members, shall be dissolved; in any other case it shall stand adjourned to a day, time and place determined by the President of the Society, and if at such adjourned meeting a quorum is not present the meeting shall be dissolved without further adjournments.
+The President may with the consent of any Society Meeting adjourn the same from time to time and from place to place but no business shall be transacted at any adjourned meeting other than the business left unfinished at the meeting from which the adjournment took place.

 ## Society membership